3/4 Inch Water Meter - Stainless Steel, Pulse Output

 This pulse output water meter can be connected to our EKM-Omnimeter Pulse v.4, which is our new pulse input meter.
 This is our most advanced electric meter to date.
 This meter can count the pulse outputs from up to 3 pulse output devices.
 It can also control up to 2 external relays, which allows you to turn things on and off remotely.

-This water meter, when connected to a v.4 Omnimeter, can send pulse data to the cloud with our EKM Push3 data system.
+This water meter, when connected to a v.4 Omnimeter or ioStack, can send pulse data to the cloud with our EKM Push3 data system.
 The Push3 sends all of your meter data to our cloud database and inserts it into your personal account, where you can access it for free.
 In other words, with this system you can easily monitor water use, at an unlimited number of sites around the world, for free.

 Encompass.io